How to Find the Best Pillow for Side Sleepers

 The Anatomy of a Side Sleeper

 Whether you sleep on your left or right, side sleeping puts the most pressure on your knees, hips, and shoulder.
-Without a supportive pillow and weight-distributing mattress, these pressure points can sink into the bed and cause spinal misalignment and soreness.
+Without a supportive pillow and a best mattress for side sleepers with back pain, these pressure points can sink into the bed and cause spinal misalignment and soreness.

 Side sleeping also leaves your head in a precarious position.
 Due to the broadness of your shoulders and the weight of your head, sleeping on your side causes your neck to slope downward if you have a thin pillow or no pillow to support it.